 One is the loneliest number — Account for redundancy in a stateful system

 Traditionally, one of the hardest steps to take when scaling your infrastructure is to go from one to two.
 When vertical scaling is no longer a viable or preferred option, teams need to look at horizontal scaling instead.
 In the current landscape of Kubernetes clusters and small, disposable services, horizontally scaling your application has even become the de facto standard.

 This puts the onus on us to design a system that can work in a distributed way.
-For all intents and purposes this would be easy if we were planning to run a simple request-response system, but we’re not: we’re aiming to build a distinct-per-user perpetually connected system.
-So the one thing we really don’t want to deal with is duplicated websocket connections, or having to duplicate our message handling.
-In short, all copies of our application need to be able to communicate with one another and pass user-bound notifications to the copy of the application that has initially established the WebSocket connection to said user.
+For all intents and purposes, this would be easy if we were planning to run a simple request-response system, but we’re not: we’re aiming to build a distinct-per-user perpetually connected system.
+So the one thing we really don’t want to deal with is duplicated WebSocket connections, or having to duplicate our message handling.
+In short, all copies of our application need to be able to communicate with one another and pass user-bound notifications to the copy of the application that has initially established the WebSocket connection to said, the user.

-So in short, we operate a Distributed Erlang cluster on top of/within our Kubernetes cluster and guarantee delivering unique notifications to our users whilst maintaining the ability to horizontally scale the back-end.
+So in short, we operate a Distributed Erlang cluster on top of/within our Kubernetes cluster and guarantee to deliver unique notifications to our users whilst maintaining the ability to horizontally scale the back-end.

 Function over Form?
 Commit to the functional idioms

 There’s no skirting around this elephant in the room: Elixir is functional in most if not all ways that matter from a productivity standpoint.
 It doesn’t take strong stances with regards to purity, but it still encourages developers to adopt certain functional paradigms.